conda-forge/conda-forge.github.io/docs/how-to/advanced/enable-archs.md

 Adding a new architecture usually means following the same steps, but targeting different configuration files:

 1. Fork `conda-forge-pinning-feedstock` and create a fresh new branch.
 See [How to fork your feedstock](../basics/fork-sync.md) for more details.
-2. Edit the migration file for your architecture (see [architecture-specific information](#architecture-specific-information)) to add the name of your feedstock, sans the `-feedstock` suffix.
+2. Edit the migration file for your architecture (see [architecture-specific information](#architecture-specific-information)) to add the name of your feedstock, without the `-feedstock` suffix.
 Make sure to insert it in the right position to respect alphabetical order, or run `pre-commit run -a`.
 3. Commit the changes, push the branch to your fork (`origin`) and open the pull request.
 4. Wait for a member of `@conda-forge/core` to review and merge your pull request.